-Lucie regularly performs in France and abroad with various orchestras such as the Orchestre National de Lille, Les Siècles, the Orchestre National d’Île de France, the Opera of Lille, the Orchestre National des Pays de La Loire, the Orchestre National de Lyon as assistant conductor to Alain Altinoglu, the Orchestre Symphonique de Bretagne, the Opera de Toulon, the Orchestre de Picardie, the Orchestre Démos at the Orchestre National de Lille, the Orchestre National de Bogota and the artist Wax Tailor.
+Lucie regularly performs in France and abroad with various orchestras such as the Orchestre Philharmonique de Radio France, Orchestre Philharmonique de Strasbourg, the Konzerthaus Berlin, the Nordwestdeutsche Philharmonie in Concertgebouw Amsterdam, the Brussels Philharmonic, Ensemble Intercontemporain, Opéra National de Bordeaux, Orchestre National de Lille, Les Siècles, Orchestre National d’Île de France, Opéra de Lille, Orchestre National de Lyon, Orchestre National des Pays de La Loire, Orchestre National de Metz, Orchestre National de Bretagne, Opéra de Toulon, Ensemble Modern in Frankfurt, Orchestre de Picardie, Orchestre de Chambre de Genève, Ensemble Contrechamps in Geneva, the National Orchestra of Bogota with the artist Wax Tailor.
 During a tour in Korea, she conducted the show “Les misérables en concert” in Seoul and Pusan.

 In 2014, Lucie founded the Orchestre de Chambre de Lille (OCL) with one ambition: to spread music for all, in places where people do not expect it.
 The OCL performs in the Lille area with concerts in different formats and with different aesthetics ranging from “instrument discovery” to the great symphony.
-Transmission and collective practices are at the heart of the orchestra’s educational projects, which, alongside the concerts, offers awareness-raising workshops.
+Transmission and collective practices are at the heart of the orchestra’s educational projects, which, in parallel with the concerts, offers awareness-raising workshops.
 The orchestra and its conductor perform in unusual places with the desire to meet new audiences.